 The term masturbation was first introduced in the 18th century.
-At the time, however, the terms onanism or self-pollution were more frequently used.
-Victorians later used those same terms to refer to masturbation.
+At the time, however, the terms onanism or self-pollution were more frequently used to describe masturbation, terms that Victorians also used.
 Additionally, in the 19th century, masturbation was more politely referred to as self-abuse or sometimes manualization, as it was done by hand.

 One article published in 1870 noted that the practice of masturbation among Victorian youth in boarding schools was “much more frequent than … generally imagined.”
 According to the article there was nothing more “detestable or ruinous.”
 Masturbation was also called a “baneful habit,” and it was noted that such a pernicious habit could easily spread from one student to another until the whole boarding school was affected.
 Moreover, the effects of it could supposedly result in the following:

 “Health, intellect, morals — all purity, dignity, and self-respect — sink beneath it in promiscuous and hopeless ruin.
 When carried to excess it produces idiotism in the most deplorable and disgusting form, accompanied by impaired vision and hearing, paralysis, and other distressing infirmities, and terminates in death.”

 Poisons were an important topic in the Regency Era and because of the interest in poisons, a lengthy article was published in 1828 that provide all sorts of information about poisons, including class III poisons designated as “Sedative, or Narcotic Poisons.”
 All of these poisons could be ingested or applied to the body and were reported to cause “drowsiness, stupor, paralysis or apoplexy, convulsions, and death when the dose [was] sufficiently large.”